Do's and Don'ts of Medicare Compliance

 • Give away cash or other monetary rebates

-• Offer meals
+• Offer or subsidize meals

 • Make absolute statements